The 2021 small business owner’s guide to bookkeeping

 – The Joneses paid Riverside’s invoice in April.

-4. Categorise your transactions
+4. Sort your transactions by category

-Three benefits of online bookkeeping
+Three advantages of digital bookkeeping

 Collect payments faster